This article includes updates for Smart ID 23.04.

 DNS records must be created for each application to each Smart ID host:

-If you don't have the possibility to create DNS records, for example in a test environment, then you can add the wanted DNS records in your localhost file.
+If you do not have the possibility to create DNS records, for example in a test environment, then you can add the wanted DNS records in your localhost file.
 Add them both on the Smart ID host and on the clients that you want to use to access Smart ID.

 Install Docker and Docker compose